ssanjogo/Multimedia_LZ77/docs/index.md

 - Store matches of L = 1 as literals.
 - Store matches (with L > 1) as tuples (L, D) encoded in fixed-length binary format (log2(Ment) + log2(Mdes) bits in total)
 - The search for matches ends when the remaining bits to be processed are fewer than Ment.
 In such case, store these remaining bits at the end of the compressed string.

+## Things to develop and study
+In the first part of the work (a), we are asked to do:
+    - the codification of a binary data compressor/decompressor using the LZ-77 algorithm.
+    - Research if it is possible to have a chain of data longer than the compressed data.

+In the second part of the work (b), we are asked to do:
+    - Develop the compressor and decompressor for strings, long texts instead of only binary numbers.
+    - Compare the results.

 ## Input and output data
 - Input and output data format will be a binary string (ones and zeros) of arbitrary length.